hrydgard/ppsspp/README.md

 * Various desktop gamepad compatibility fixes
 * Assorted minor compatibility fixes, code cleanup and performance improvements

-Support for Symbian, Maemo and Blackbarry has been removed.
+Support for Symbian, Maemo and Blackberry has been removed.

 What's new in 1.3.0
 -------------------